Libensemble/libensemble/docs/resource_manager/overview.rst

 Persistent generator
 ^^^^^^^^^^^^^^^^^^^^

-You have *one* persistent generator and want *eight* workers for running concurrent simulations.
+You have *one* persistent generator and want *eight* workers to run concurrent simulations.
 In this case you can run with *nine* workers.

 Either explicitly set eight resource sets (recommended):